real estate dispute arbitration in Perrysburg, Ohio 43552

 Negotiations quickly soured, and the closing was postponed indefinitely.
 By July 2023, after weeks of unsuccessful back-and-forth, both parties agreed to resolve their dispute through arbitration held in Perrysburg.
 They engaged the Ohio Association of REALTORS® arbitration panel to settle the matter efficiently and avoid a costly court battle.

-The arbitration hearing commenced in late August, led by arbitrator Susan Bailey, a retired judge experienced in real estate cases.
+The arbitration hearing commenced in late August, led by arbitrator the claimant, a retired judge experienced in real estate cases.
 Both Emily and Mark presented their evidence: inspection reports, repair bids, and deposit receipts.
 Emily argued that Mark’s failure to disclose the water damage was a breach of contract and Ohio disclosure laws.
 Mark maintained his position that the damage was negligible and the request for $18,000 was inflated.

 After two days of testimony and document review, arbitrator Bailey delivered her decision in early September.
 She ruled that Mark was liable for failing to disclose the water damage and ordered a reduction of $12,500 from the purchase price to cover actual repair costs.
 Additionally, she mandated that Mark reimburse Emily $1,200 for arbitration fees.